 - Whether there are any written records of the incident, i.e. a police report or medical notes

-Do your injury lawyers have experience working on my type of case?
+Do injury lawyers have experience working on my type of case?

-Will your injury solicitors work on a no win no fee basis?
+Will an injury solicitor work on a no win no fee basis?

 As more and more UK personal injury victims learn about no win no fee claims, more and more injury solicitors begin to offer their services on that basis.
 Victims love that no win no fee claims offer no risk, financial stability and the chance at justice.
 Injury solicitors understand the appeal and many are beginning to cater to those needs.

-That is why almost all of our injury solicitors work on a no win no fee basis.
-We work with the most professional solicitors in the UK in order to bring you the peace of mind you deserve.
-While not all cases can be handled on a no win no fee basis, all of our solicitors have experience with that method.
+That is why almost all injury solicitors work on a no win no fee basis.
+Our partners work with the most professional solicitors in the UK in order to bring you the peace of mind you deserve.
+While not all cases can be handled on a no win no fee basis, the majority of solicitors have experience with that method.

-We work with a variety of injury solicitors from across the UK.
-We work with car accident specialists, medical negligence specialists, slip and fall specialists, and more!
+Our partners work with a variety of injury solicitors from across the UK, including car accident specialists, medical negligence specialists, slip and fall specialists, and more!
 This ensures that you receive expert advice in regards to your specific claim and that you receive local help.

 The no win no fee method is so popular because it is inclusive.
 It does not exclude anyone or prevent anyone from receiving compensation for their personal injuries.
 Also, there is very limited risk financially.